How to build strength in order to achieve a perfect form Muscle Up

 Hey guys what’s up!!

-Today we are gonna talk about probably one of the most powerful and beautiful moves in the world of Calisthenics and Street Workout that is the MUSCLE UP!
+Today we are gonna talk about probably one of the most powerful and beautiful moves in the world of Calisthenics and Street Workout that is the

 First of all, we start by analyzing which are the requirements needed to build the necessary strength and explosiveness.